rtm516/GeyserMC-wiki/Supported-Hosting-Providers.md

 * [Server.pro](https://server.pro) (Get Geyser as a plugin.
 Use the same port as your Java server for the Bedrock port in your config and connect with that port; enable the `clone-remote-port` option if using the free plan; don't use the docker IP.
 Paid gameserver plans are unable to use Geyser because of DDOS protection, however Geyser is supported on all VPS plans.)
 * [Shockbyte](https://shockbyte.com/) (Use the same IP and port as your Java server for the Bedrock address and port in your config and connect with that port.
 You can also see standalone installation instructions [here](https://shockbyte.com/billing/knowledgebase/173/Introduction-to-GeyserMCorDragonProxy-How-GeyserMC-Works.html).)
 * [Skynode.pro](https://skynode.pro/) (Get Geyser as a plugin.
 Go to "Server Details", add a new port, and change the port in your config.
 Connect with that, using the address from your main port.)
+* [SoulNode](https://soulnode.net/) (Get Geyser as a plugin.
+If you have two ports use your main port in the config and connect with that port from bedrock)
 * [SoYouStart](https://www.soyoustart.com) (See [here](https://github.com/GeyserMC/Geyser/wiki/Fixing-%22Unable-to-Connect-to-World%22#bedrock-players-can-connect-after-hitting-the-server-on-a-tcp-port-eg-on-java-or-a-website-on-the-same-server).)
 * [Sparked Host](https://sparkedhost.com) (Get Geyser as a plugin.
 Use the same port as your Java server for the Bedrock port in your config and connect with that port.)
 * [SpawnMC](https://spawnmc.net/) (Get Geyser as a plugin.
 Use the same port as your Java server for the Bedrock port in your config and connect with that port; note that this provider only provides service in China.)